Early Childhood Education

 ece.png

-Students in the ECE concentration earn a minor in Early Childhood Education, a practical, hands-on program to prepare students for advancing on the California Permit Matrix (birth to 5 years old) as well as for students who want to teach in the younger grades (PK-3) of an elementary school.
+Students in the ECE concentration earn 16 units in Early Childhood Education, a practical, hands-on program to prepare students for advancing on the California Permit Matrix (birth to 5 years old) as well as for students who want to teach in the younger grades (PK-3) of an elementary school.
 The TED 470-474 courses help develop professional experiences to work with children, families and communities.

-This program caters to the working teacher and classes are offered online on Saturdays from 9 a.m. until 4:00 p.m.
-We utilize Zoom for synchronous and asynchronous sessions.
-The Minor begins in the Fall and can be earned in 3 semesters.
+This program caters to the working teacher and classes are usually offered online on Saturdays from 9 a.m. until 4:00 p.m.
+We utilize Zoom for synchronous and asynchronous sessions as much as possible.
+The ECE course sequence begins in the Fall and can be completed in three semesters.
 Benefits of the program include a solid foundation in research and pedagogy delivered by an experienced and professional faculty.

-TED 470-474 are taught on Saturdays using an online (synchronous) format.
+TED 470-474 are usually taught on Saturdays using an online (synchronous) format.

 2023-24 Cohort